NEONScience/NEON-Data-Skills/tutorials/R/Geospatial-skills/intro-vector-r/04-csv-to-shapefile-in-R/04-csv-to-shapefile-in-R.md

 Also note that `plot.locations_HARV` is a `data.frame` that contains 21 locations (rows) and 15 variables (attributes).

-Next, let's identify explore  `data.frame` to determine whether it contains columns with coordinate values.
+Next, let's explore `data.frame` to determine whether it contains columns with coordinate values.
 If we are lucky, our `.csv` will contain columns
 labeled: